 Battle Aura: After doing an SP attack, the F91's biocomputer goes online and temporarily envelops the Gundam with this in the second game, granting it increased damage to all melee attacks (technically, all attacks hit the target twice).
 Coupled with the Gundam's already stellar ranged firepower, this makes the F91 a real Pintsized Powerhouse.

 Big Bad: Musha Gundam in the first game, Musha Gundam and Musha Gundam Mk.
 II in the second game, and Knight Gundam in the third game.
+The fourth game has the three of them form a Power Trio and serve as the Final Boss, but they aren't so villainous this time around.

 Blade Lock: if two non-mook combatants simultaneously melee each other, they go into this and a quick-time event happens.
 Successfully executing the displayed sequence of buttons in the available timenote the length of the time slot depends on the difficulty while the number of button presses appear to depend on how strong the opponent's mobile suit is will knock back and stun the opponent for a few seconds, giving you free hits in the meantime.
 But press the wrong button or run out of time and you will get stunned!